Would you like to find a different and more effective way of supporting your mental wellbeing?

-What I'd like you to do next is to start to draw a wider picture in your mind.
+What I'd like you to do next is draw a wider picture in your mind.
 Think about the environment that your resilient creature lives in.
+What does its home look like?

 The next thing I want you to do is to imagine taking your resilient animal out of that home and instead place it somewhere entirely different.